 Click HERE to save these ways for later.

 - Liquid Coconut Oil with Garlic.
-Nutiva just came out with a life-saving product for the SIBO community.
+Nutiva came out with a life-saving product for the SIBO community.
 Just kidding, it’s not life-saving, but sort of feels like it.
 It contains organic coconut oil and garlic extract, that’s it.
 Cooking with it is amazing!
 So far with it, I have made Roasted Rosemary Garlic Potatoes (low-FODMAP), One Pan Maple Garlic Chicken and Sweet Potatoes (not low-FODMAP, but you could easily make substitutions), and a Greek Summer Pasta Salad (also not low-FODMAP, but again, substitutions).
 You can saute with it or just use it as a simple salad dressing.
-So many ways to use it, and so much awesome garlic flavor!
-(Do you follow me via the Paleoishmama Instagram?
-Stay tuned there because I’m going to do a Liquid Coconut Oil with Garlic giveaway!)
+So many ways to use it, and so much awesome garlicky flavor.
+(If you have a Thrive Market membership, you can also grab it there.)

 - Garlic-infused Olive Oil.
 Similar to the Liquid Coconut Oil with Garlic is garlic-infused Olive Oil.
 I know it seems hardly possible, but not everyone loves coconut oil.
 Some prefer Olive Oil, and if this is you, there are many great garlic-infused Olive Oils on the market.
 We get ours from a farmer at the farmer’s market, but I also love the Garlic Gold Olive Oil.